rollokb/jsonapi-serializers/README.md

       "id": 1,
       "question": "p1"
     }

-# Future goals

-To be able to have a generic wrapping syntax that allows you wrap any RelatedField in in JSONAPIField, and proxy it's methods.
-Also creating a serializer for grouping of realtions and attributes.

 The end goal is to have a simple module that makes doing things like [this](http://jsonapi.org/) simple to create without sacraficing control over serialization.